IwanShch/Solving-transport-problems/README.md

 - Download the ".cpp" file;
 - Open a file using "Visual Studio" ("Visual Studio 2017" and later versions);
 - Create the files associated with the program on the "C" drive.
-(What files belong to the programs, it is written in the "README".);
+(What files belong to the programs are written in the section "About the repository".);
 - Compile the program;

 Completed!